inspec/inspec/docs-chef-io/content/inspec/resources/aws_rds_cluster.md

       its('status') { should eq 'available' }
     end

-### Test the maximum and minumum capacity of a serverless RDS cluster
+### Test the maximum and minimum capacity of a serverless RDS cluster

     describe aws_rds_cluster(db_cluster_identifier: 'awsrds123') do
       its('scaling_configuration_info.min_capacity') { should eq 2 }